batect/batect.dev/docs/getting-started/tutorial.md

 If you're using macOS or Windows, you may have noticed that `yarn add typescript` took longer than normal.
 This is due to the overhead introduced by using `node_modules` from your local machine inside the container.

-Unfortunately, the performance of Docker volume mounts on macOS and Windows isn't great, and even with `options: cached`, the difference can be noticeable.
+Unfortunately, the performance of Docker volume mounts on macOS and Windows is noticeably worse than using the filesystem directly on your machine.

-The solution is to use a Batect cache for the `node_modules` folder, for example:
+One option to improve performance is to use a Batect [cache](../concepts/caches.md) for the `node_modules` folder, for example:

 ```yaml title="batect.yml" {8-10}
 containers: